pbzona/.dotfiles/README.md

 I found that Oh My Zsh became pretty slow, which I'm sure is a skill issue.
 The way I solved it was to use zinit and handle a lot more configuration myself, so there's quite a bit going on here.

+### elinks

+I don't customize elinks much tbh, but I might start so I dumped the base config here.

 ## Custom

 ### bin/ - soon

 These are custom tools that are meant to be invoked directly from the command line.
-They do things that mightbe useful!
+They do things that might be useful!

 ### scripts/ - soon